inyoungoh-cde/PointNet_PointNet2_binary_pytorch/README.md

 # Part Segmentation for binary (ShapeNet)

 If the --normal flag is provided, the custom dataset's feature1 and feature2 are used; otherwise, the code operates with only the three channels: x, y, and z.
+When testing, you must manually create a folder named "predicted_results" in the directory specified by log_dir.
+In the future, we plan to modify the code to automatically create this folder.

 - PointNet